Reflection groups and cones of sums of squares: Sums of squares invariant under , and

 \subsection{Higher Specht polynomials}

-We present an algorithmic approach for calculating a symmetry adapted basis of the coinvariant algebra for reflection groups of type $A_{n-1},B_n$ or $D_n$.
 A well known classical construction of the irreducible $\mathfrak{S}_n$-modules in the real polynomial ring is due to Specht \cite{specht}.
 The $\mathfrak{S}_n$-generators of these representations are called \emph{Specht polynomials}.
-However, we need a complete decomposition into irrreducibles of the coinvariant algebra in order to apply the methods described in section 2.
-Since the coinvariant algebra is isomorphic to the regular representation, the multiplicities with which each of the irreducible representations is occurring equals their dimension.
-A nice combinatorial algorithm to decompose the coinvariant algebra into irreducibles was given in \cite{morita1998higher}.
-This approach can be used to explicitly calculate a decomposition for all complex reflection groups of type $G(m,n,p)$.
-In the following we briefly present their construction method.
+However, we are interested in the decomposition of the coinvariant algebra.
+An elegant combinatorial algorithm to decompose the coinvariant algebra into irreducibles for all complex reflection groups of type $G(m,n,p)$ was introduced in \cite{morita1998higher}.
+In the following, we briefly present their work.
+Furthermore, we present a combinatorial description of the invariant sums of squares forms.